 | Department lab | Function-specific teams | Weekly / monthly | Hands-on workflow practice |

-| Microlearning | Everyone | <30 minutes per unit | Quick skill refreshers, new features |
+| Microlearning | Everyone | <30 minutes per unit | Quick refreshers, new features |

 One practical tip: include at least one “quick win” in the first week.
-For example, show employees how to let a copilot rewrite a long email or summarize a Teams meeting.
+For example, show employees how to let a copilot rewrite a long email or summarize a meeting.
 Small, visible benefits create momentum and reduce scepticism.

 With the formats defined, HR can now design a concrete multi-week AI training course that fits into normal workloads.